-- BE Group strives to create a safe, inclusive and stimulating workplace The Company shall work for a good and safe working environment where accidents, injuries and illness are prevented and that the right expertise and knowledge are in the Company.
+- BE Group strives to create a safe, inclusive and stimulating workplace The Company shall work for a good and safe working environment where accidents and illness are prevented and that the right expertise and knowledge are in the company.
 BE Group works to ensure diversity and equal opportunities.
-The goal is for everyone in the organization to be aware of BE Group's Code of Conduct and comply with it, and to adopt the Group's values. - BE Group works in a goal-oriented way to limit its environmental and climate impact The Company strives to continuously improve its own facilities regarding energy consumption, emissions and waste management. - BE Group shall be a reliable partner to its business partners, suppliers and customers The Company will apply sound business principles and be financially responsible.
+Everyone in the organization shall be aware of BE Group's Code of Conduct and comply with it, and adopt the Group's values. - BE Group works in a goal-oriented way to limit its environmental and climate impact - The Company shall strive to continuously improve its own facilities regarding energy consumption, emissions and waste management. - BE Group shall be a reliable partner to its business partners, suppliers and customers - The company shall apply sound business principles and be financially responsible.
 The prevention of corruption is an important part of this work.
 BE Group strives to develop and maintain a transparent and responsible dialog with its key stakeholders.